Sublinearity of the number of semi-infinite branches for geometric random trees: Aknowledgements

 \section{Aknowledgements}

 The author thank the members of the ``Groupe de travail G\'eom\'etrie Stochastique'' of Universit\'e Lille 1 for enriching discussions, especially Y. Davydov who has indicated the inequality of \cite{Petrov} p.59 (used in Lemma \ref{lem:Youri}).
-This work was supported in part by the Labex CEMPI (ANR-11-LABX-0007-01) and by the CNRS GdR ``G\'eom\'etrie Al\'eatoire''.
+This work was supported in part by the Labex CEMPI (ANR-11-LABX-0007-01) and by the CNRS GdR 3477 GeoSto.

 { }